TheLope/clue-tags/docs/details/index.md

 4. You should now see a tag with the clue description for clues in your inventory
     - ![Item Tag Example](images/example.png)
-        - **Note**: The top/bottom text is split based on the first instance of ": " found in the text field
+        - **Note**: The top/bottom text is split based on the first instance of ": " found in the text field.
+          - This is configurable via the plugin settings.

 ## Tags